dmitri-blinov/commons-jexl/README.md

 + Precedence of the `match` operator (`=~`) and `not-match` operator (`!~`) is changed to be that of other equality operators.

-+ Passing a function more arguments than is specified in the function declaration now results in error
++ Passing to a function more arguments than is specified in the function declaration now results in error

-+ Captured variables are effectively final.
-The reason is captured variables are in fact copies of the original variables, so assigning a new value to the captured variable does not affect the original one.
++ Captured variables are final by default.
+The reason for this is that captured variables are in fact copies of the original variables, so assigning a new value to a captured variable does not affect the original variable in outer scope.
   Such behaviour is misleading and thus restricted.

 + Left-hand assignment expression can not use safe access operator `?.`

 + Arrays do not expose wrapper methods `.contains()`, `.get()`, `.set()` etc

-+ Class literals `Integer.class` cover variable access if variable name can be resolved as a class name
++ Class literals `Integer.class` may cover variable access if the variable name can be resolved as a class name

 New features
 ------------